mariomc14/devsecops-adversary-llm/README.md

 ### System Topology on AWS

-The diagram below illustrates the high-level topology of our cloud infrastructure hosted on Amazon Web Services (AWS).
-The architecture is designed for scalability, high availability, and security.
+The diagram below illustrates the CI/CD-centric architecture deployed in the AWS public cloud:

 ![AWS System Topology](SCE_Experiment/aws-topology-diagram.png)

 **Description:**

-This cloud-based architecture integrates various AWS services to support a secure, automated, and observable CI/CD pipeline.
-Key components include:

-- **AWS IAM:** Manages access and permissions for services and users across the environment.
-- **AWS GuardDuty:** Provides continuous security monitoring to detect threats.
-- **AWS CodeGuru:** Offers code quality reviews and performance recommendations.
+This architecture focuses on a secure and automated continuous integration and deployment pipeline using AWS services:

-- **AWS CodePipeline:** Orchestrates the CI/CD workflow across:
+- **AWS CodePipeline:** Central orchestration service for the CI/CD workflow.
-  - **CodeCommit:** Git-based source control.
+  - **CodeCommit:** Manages source code with a Git-based repository.
-  - **CodeBuild:** Compiles source code and runs tests.
+  - **CodeBuild:** Compiles source code, runs tests, and prepares artifacts.
-  - **CodeDeploy:** Automates deployment to compute resources.
+  - **CodeDeploy:** Automates deployment to production or staging environments.
-- **AWS Spot EC2 (within a VPC):** Executes workloads in a cost-efficient compute environment.
+- **AWS IAM:** Manages authentication and authorization across services.
+- **AWS CodeGuru:** Provides intelligent code reviews and recommendations.
+- **AWS GuardDuty:** Detects threats and anomalies for enhanced security monitoring.
-- **AWS CloudWatch:** Monitors system health, collects logs, and triggers alerts.
+- **AWS CloudWatch:** Collects logs, metrics, and events for observability and alerting.

-The architecture is optimized for cost efficiency (via EC2 Spot instances), security (with IAM and GuardDuty), and automation (through CodePipeline).
-Monitoring is centralized in CloudWatch, ensuring visibility into system performance and operations.
+This topology emphasizes automation, security, and observability by tightly integrating AWS-native services.

 **1. AWS CLI Setup**